jonaskon/sweng-public/exams/final/2019/THEORY.md

 Automated testing and fuzzing can prove...

-- [ ] ... the absence of bugs
+- [n] ... the absence of bugs
-- [ ] ... the presence of bugs
+- [y] ... the presence of bugs
-- [ ] ... that the program satisfies users' needs
+- [n] ... that the program satisfies users' needs
-- [ ] ... that the program meets its specification
+- [N] ... that the program meets its specification

 ---